 NS1 supports SAML 2.0 Single Sign On (SSO) for the NS1 Managed DNS portal (https://my.nsone.net) management portal for customers using OneLogin as their Identity Provider (IdP).
-This guide includes instructions for implementing a custom enterprise application with SAML SSO enabled for your organization, as well as setting up users with role-based access to the NS1 portal.
+This guide includes instructions for implementing a custom enterprise application with SAML SSO enabled for your organization.

 About OneLogin SSO for NS1

-The administrator user associated with the organization’s account creates users and teams—configuring settings and role-based permissions—in the NS1 portal, and then authentication occurs via the OneLogin platform.
+The administrator user associated with the organization’s account creates users and teams in the NS1 portal, and authentication occurs via the OneLogin platform.
 The integration allows you to include the NS1 application in your organization’s existing SSO solution for added network security and simplified user management.

 NS1 supports logins initiated by both the Identity Provider (IdP) or the Service Provider (SP).